15 Pros and Cons of Living in Florida: The Real Deal on Life in the Sunshine State

 Bird-watchers are in heaven here, too, with herons, pelicans, roseate spoonbills, and many more iconic Florida feathered friends all over the state.
 Check out the Florida Birding Trail, a network of more than 500 prime bird-watching sites from coast to coast.
 The Everglades is another beautiful destination with lots of wildlife to experience and explore — but remember: Don’t feed the gators!

-Con: There’s No More Changing of the Seasons — Sort Of.
+14. Con: There’s Not Much Changing of the Seasons

 Seasons changing in Florida can be split into two categories: Hurricane season (June through November) and then the time when mornings and evenings are below 80 degrees (December through May).
 If you’re a fan of snow, springtime blooms, and colorful leaves in the fall, moving to Florida may be sad for you as the seasons change.

-Florida is known for its mild climate throughout the year, as it only gets slightly colder in certain parts of the state (you might get to experience frozen iguanas, though).
-Summer temperatures can reach 90+, and with heavy humidity, it can be downright nasty to be outside for too long.
+Florida is known for its mild climate throughout the year, as it only gets slightly colder in certain parts of the state (you might get to see frozen iguanas, though).
+Summer temperatures can reach 90+, and with heavy humidity, real feel temperatures can push triple digits and it can be downright nasty to be outside for too long.

-Pro: You Can Enjoy the Best Beaches in the Country.
+15. Pro: You Can Enjoy the Best Beaches in the Country

-Gorgeous beaches are one of the main reasons why people move to Florida, from the Gulf Coast’s sugar-soft sands to the tropical vibes of Key West.
-Among the state’s many family-friendly beaches, Panama City Beach, Clearwater Beach, and Palm Beach are some of our faves.
+Among all the pros and cons of living in Florida, gorgeous beaches get top billing on the plus side.
+They’re one of the main reasons why people move to Florida, from the Gulf Coast’s beautiful sands to the tropical vibes of Key West.
+Among the state’s many family-friendly coastal destinations, Panama City Beach, Clearwater Beach, and Palm Beach are some of our faves.

-A PODS portable moving container will be delivered right to your driveway, where you can pack and load it on your own schedule.
+Have a PODS portable moving container delivered right to your driveway, where you can pack and load on your own schedule.

 Florida living means sunny winters, lots of beaches to explore, fun things to do, and a reasonable cost of living overall.
 It also means brutally hot and humid summers, hurricanes, and snowbird invasions.
 But overall, the pros of moving to Florida certainly outweigh the cons — just ask all those new residents!